The Last Duel (2021 film): Plot

 Pierre informs Jacques that Jean is accusing him of raping Marguerite, which he denies.
 Despite the count's attempt to exert his authority, Jean appeals his case directly to King Charles and requests a duel to the death.
-Jacques accepts, having decided not to seek a favorable forum of a Catholic ecclesiastical court with clerical judges.
-Marguerite's friends abandon her, believing her to be lying to cover up an affair, while Jean's mother insists Marguerite drop her accusations and accept any consequences.
+Jacques accepts, having decided not to seek a favorable forum of a Catholic ecclesiastical court.
+Marguerite's friends abandon her, believing her to be lying to cover up an affair, while Jean's mother, who was also raped as a youth but never revealed the truth, insists Marguerite drop her accusations.
 At Jacques' trial six months later, a now-pregnant Marguerite remains resolute that she is telling the truth, while the court implies that Jacques is the father of her child.
-Charles grants Jean's request for a duel to the death to determine the case.
-Marguerite is also informed that she will be burned alive for perjury if her husband loses.
-Marguerite confronts Jean for not telling her she would be burned alive if he fails.
-Marguerite gives birth to her son not long before the duel takes place.
+Charles grants Jean's request for a duel to determine the case.
+Marguerite is also informed that she will be burned alive for perjury if her husband loses, and confronts Jean for not telling her about this.
+She gives birth to her son not long before the duel takes place.

 The duel begins with Jean and Jacques jousting until both men lose their mounts and fight hand-to-hand.
 Following a lengthy struggle, Jean is stabbed in the groin but eventually manages to pin down Jacques.
 He demands that Jacques confess or face damnation, but Jacques claims his innocence.
 Jean then kills him.
 Jean basks in the glory of his victory while Marguerite follows quietly behind.
-Meanwhile, Jacques' body is stripped, and hung upside down publicly.
+Meanwhile, Jacques' body is stripped and hung upside down publicly whilst Pierre looks on.

-A textual epilogue reveals Jean died fighting in the Crusades while Marguerite continued managing his estate, living in peace for the remainder of her life but never remarrying.
+An epilogue reveals Jean died fighting in the Crusades while Marguerite continued managing his estate, living in peace for the remainder of her life but never remarrying.